FAForever/fa/README.md

 Folder          | Description
 --------------- | -----------
-`effects`       | Various blueprints, textures and meshes of effects and various HLSL shaders that are used to render the game
-`engine*`       | Extensive engine documentation: all objects and their functions are documented `env`           | Various props, decals, splats, stratum layer and environmental effects `etc*`          | Legacy - a rudimentary implementation of versioning control
+`effects`       | Blueprints, textures and meshes of effects and HLSL shaders that are used to render the game `engine*`       | Extensive engine documentation: all objects and their functions are documented `env`           | Various props, decals, splats, stratum layer and environmental effects `etc*`          | Legacy - a rudimentary implementation of versioning control